uyuni-project/uyuni-docs/docs/local-toolchain-setup.md

 ### Controlling concurrency

-PDF books run in parallel, one job per core; po4a runs one job per translation config, currently nine.
-Cap both with `JOBS=`:
+PDF books build in parallel, one job for each core. po4a runs one job for each translation config, and there are nine configs. `JOBS=` caps both:

 ```bash
 task pdf:mlm LANGUAGES=en JOBS=4